salesforce-misc/jinjatest/README.md

-# j2Test: Jinja2 Unit Test Framework
+# J2Test: Jinja2 Unit Test Framework

 ## Table of Contents
 - Background
 - Installation
 - Usage
-- Conventions
 - Contribute
 - License

 ## Background
-The `j2Test` framework makes it easy to write unit tests for Jinja2 macros in a simple and scalable manner.
+The `J2Test` framework makes it easy to write unit tests for Jinja2 macros in a simple and scalable manner.
 It provides powerful features such as macro rendering, macro output assertions, custom Jinja filters, and a CLI tool for test automation.

-`j2Test` was developed to be able to build robust unit tests for Jinja macros by eliminating the overhead of importing, running, and testing Jinja macros.
+`J2Test` was developed to be able to build robust unit tests for Jinja macros by eliminating the overhead of importing, running, and testing Jinja macros.

 ## Installation